monali25t-sys/What-Is-Data-Science-A-Beginner-s-Guide-To-Data-Science/README.md

 ####  Phase 2—Data preparation:
 In this phase, you require analytical sandbox in which you can perform analytics for the entire duration of the project.
 You need to explore, preprocess and condition data prior to modeling.
 Further, you will perform ETLT (extract, transform, load and transform) to get data into the sandbox.
 Let’s have a look at the Statistical Analysis flow below.

+You can use R for data cleaning, transformation, and visualization.
+This will help you to spot the outliers and establish a relationship between the variables.
+Once you have cleaned and prepared the data, it’s time to do exploratory analytics on it.
+Let’s see how you can achieve that.

+#### Phase 3—Model planning:
+Data Science model planning - EdurekaHere, you will determine the methods and techniques to draw the relationships between variables.
+These relationships will set the base for the algorithms which you will implement in the next phase.
+You will apply Exploratory Data Analytics (EDA) using various statistical formulas and visualization tools.